 How can misconceptions be so prevalent as research suggests they are?

-We develop these sets of ideas, and ways to express them, over time.
-They are based on our own experience in life.
-But they are also heavily influenced by our communities, by the groups of which we’re a part.
-And somewhat by society at large.
+We develop these sets of ideas over time.
+They are based on our own experiences in life.
+But they are also heavily influenced by our communities–any group of which we’re a part.
+And they’re somewhat shaped by society at large.

 What does this have to do with misconceptions?

 Linguist James Gee took a closer look at such studies.
 He wrote about how scientists and everyday people understand the same words, and some basic scientific concepts, differently.

-As an example, he used a study where scientists analyzed school students’ answers to questions about the light from a candle (such as “how far will the light travel?”).
-The study, like many others, concludes that everyday people’s understandings of common phenomena (in this case, light from a candle) are unacceptable.
+As an example, he looked at a study where scientists analyzed school students’ answers to questions about the light from a candle (such as, “how far will the light travel?”).
+The study concludes that everyday people’s understandings of common phenomena (in this case, light from a candle) are unacceptable.

 Gee writes, “’How, you might ask, can ‘people’ be so ‘stupid?’
 I would argue that people are not, in fact, so stupid.”

+Gee goes further and points out how in everyday life, we are acting and talking as everyday people, and not as specialists.
 That is to say, in everyday life, we are not trying to be as correct as specialists, for various reasons.
 And our language and thinking reflect that.

 “People are not, in fact, so stupid.”

-Now, your ideas about how the human body works are much more informed than everyone else’s.
+As a health professional, your ideas about how the human body works are much more informed than everyone else’s.
 They are built on millennia of research, supported by your study, and enriched by your years of experience.

 The good news is: a misconception is a window into a person’s thinking—and potentially more.